jakubrohleder/angular-jsonapi/README.md

 ### Custom functions schema

-Custom functions schema is nothing more they just simple object with function names as keys and functions as a value.
-All of the functions will be runned with an object instance binded to `this` and no arguments.
+Custom functions schema is nothing more than just a simple object with function names as keys and functions as a value.
+All of the functions will be ran with an object instance bound to `this` and no arguments.

-Custom functions are extremly helpfull if you need to inject some methods common for the object type into its prototype.
+Custom functions are extremely helpful if you need to inject some methods common for the object type into its prototype.

 ## Synchronizers

 Synchronizers are object that keep sources work together by running hooks in the right order, as well as creating the final data that is used to update object.

-In most cases `$jsonapi.synchronizerSimple` is enought.
+In most cases `$jsonapi.synchronizerSimple` is enough.
 But if for example, you synchronize data with two REST sources at the same time and have to figure out which of the responses is up-to-date, you should write your own synchronizer.

 `$jsonapi.synchronizerSimple` constructor takes one argument - array of [sources] (#sources).